About Me

 Sravanthi Chede & Anil Shukla.
 Extending Merge Resolution to a Family of QBF-Proof Systems.

-40th International Symposium on Theoretical Aspects of Computer Science (STACS) 2023.- [Proceedings], [Abstract]
+40th International Symposium on Theoretical Aspects of Computer Science (STACS) 2023.

 Merge Resolution (MRes [Beyersdorff et al. J. Autom.
 Reason.'2021]) is a recently introduced proof system for false QBFs.
 Unlike other known QBF proof systems, it builds winning strategies for the universal player (countermodels) within the proofs as merge maps.
 Merge maps are deterministic branching programs in which isomorphism checking is efficient, as a result MRes is a polynomial time verifiable proof system.